Aldesleukin (Proleukin)

 How is this drug given to the patient?

-Proleukin is administered via a tube into a vein (intravenous infusion, or i.v.) over two 5-day cycles that are separated by approximately 9 days of no treatment, and requires a hospital stay at a Proleukin treatment center.
+Proleukin is administered via a tube into a vein (intravenous infusion, or i.v.) over two 5-day cycles that are separated by approximately 9 days of no treatment, and requires a hospital stay.
 During each 5-day cycle, Proleukin is administered over 15 minutes every 8 hours, for a maximum of 14 doses.
+Just prior to and during treatment with Proleukin, patients receive a medication to reduce fever, and a medication to treat gastrointestinal irritation and bleeding.
+Patients may also be treated with antibiotics prior to and during treatment with Proleukin to prevent bacterial infections.
+Additional medications may be needed to treat other side effects, if they arise.

-Prior to beginning treatment with Proleukin and then daily during drug administration, patients will get chest x-rays and blood work done, including blood tests for kidney and liver function.
-The patient’s vital signs (temperature, pulse, blood pressure, and respiration rate), weight, and fluid intake and output will also be monitored daily during Proleukin treatment.
-In addition, patients will undergo a thorough assessment of the condition of their heart and lungs before starting, and during treatment with Proleukin.
+Prior to beginning treatment with Proleukin and then daily during drug administration, patients get chest x-rays and blood work done, including blood tests for kidney and liver function.
+The patient’s vital signs (temperature, pulse, blood pressure, and respiration rate), weight, and fluid intake and output are also monitored daily during Proleukin treatment.
+In addition, patients undergo a thorough assessment of the condition of their heart and lungs before starting, and during treatment with Proleukin.

 What are the observed clinical results?